Jack Benny: Final years

-After his broadcasting career ended, Benny performed live as a standup comedian.
+After his broadcasting career ended, Benny performed live as a violinist and as a standup comedian.

-In the 1960s Benny was the headlining act at Harrah's Lake Tahoe with performer Harry James, and Vocalist Ray Vasquez.
+In the 1960s, Benny was the headlining act at Harrah's Lake Tahoe with trumpeter Harry James, clown Emmett Kelly and singer Ray Vasquez.

 Benny made one of his final television appearances on January 23, 1974, as a guest on The Tonight Show Starring Johnny Carson, during which he recreated several classic radio skits with Mel Blanc the day before his final television special aired.
-Benny was preparing to star in the film version of Neil Simon's The Sunshine Boys when his health failed later the same year.
+Benny was preparing to star in the film version of Neil Simon's The Sunshine Boys when his health failed later that year.
 He prevailed upon his longtime best friend, George Burns, to take his place on a nightclub tour while preparing for the film.
 Burns ultimately had to replace Benny in the film as well, going on to win an Academy Award for his performance.